 Pre-Screen Before Running Full Checks

 Before diving into a full credit and background check, conduct a quick pre-screening via phone or a short online questionnaire.
 Ask about income level, desired move-in date, pets, and any potential deal-breakers.
-This step filters out applicants who may not meet your criteria early on
+For Section 8 applicants, landlords should review specific steps in how to screen Section 8 tenants.

 Keep Contact Info Ready